RobMeades/ioc-client/README.md

 `sudo mount -o remount,rw /boot`

 ## Saving Logs Persistently With A Read Only Root
 If you wish to have the robustness of the Linux world as specified [above](#preventing-disk-corruption-on-removal-of-power-without-shut-down) but you also want to save your `ioc-client` log files for later uploading, you should set up a separate partition in which to store them.
-To do this you will require another Linux machine that can mount the SD card in as a second drive (or a version of Ubuntu on USB drive with which you can temporarily boot any Windows machine into Linux).
+To do this you will require another Linux machine that you can mount the SD card in as a second drive (or a version of Ubuntu on USB drive with which you can temporarily boot any Windows machine into Linux).
 The instructions below are based on those here:

 https://www.howtoforge.com/linux_resizing_ext3_partitions